gauniverseorg/ga-docs/docs/Tutorials/ga-analytics.md

 </center>

-Now you will create a relational table to hold this data, you can ignore images since they are not useful in generating reports, to do this in GA do the following:
+Now you will create a relational table to hold this data, you can ignore images since they are not useful in generating reports, to do this in General Admin do the following:

 1. Navigate to Data -> Data Model -> <your_data_model_name\> -> Relational -> Container Tables
 2. Click the + Create New button in the bottom left corner